ToshioCP/Gtk4-tutorial/gfm/sec23.md

 - The function `project` defines project and initialize meson.
 The first argument is the project name and the second is the language name.
 The other arguments are keyword arguments.
-- The function `dependency` defines the denpendent library.
+- The function `dependency` defines the dependent library.
-Tfe depends GTK4.
+Tfe depends on GTK4.
 This is used to create `pkg-config` option in the command line of C compiler to include header files and link libraries.
 The returned object `gtkdep` is used as an argument to the `executable` function later.
 - The function `import` imports an extension module.